ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-custom-gas-token.md

 1. **Fee Token Specification:**

-    The most significant difference is the specification of the `ERC20` token that is on parent chain to be used as the gas fee token.
+    The most significant difference is the specification of the `ERC20` token on the parent chain to be used as the gas fee token.
 This requires selecting an existing `ERC20` token or deploying a new one to be used specifically for transaction fees on your Orbit chain.

-    **Note:** currently just `ERC20` tokens with 18 decimals are acceptable as gas tokens on Orbit chains.
+    **Note:** Currently, only `ERC20` tokens with 18 decimals are acceptable as gas tokens on Orbit chains.

 2. **Chain Configuration**: When preparing the `chainConfig` using the Orbit SDK, you need to specify the chosen `ERC20` token address as the `nativeToken`.
 This step is crucial for the system to recognize and use your selected `ERC20` token for transaction fees.
-**Note** that as discussed above the chain config need to be set to Anytrust chain type and `DataAvailabilityCommittee` should be set to `"true"`.
+**Note** that, as discussed above, the chain config needs to be set to Anytrust chain type, and `DataAvailabilityCommittee` should be set to `"true"`.

    Example:
    ```js